 Sales Tax with Coupons: What You Need to Know

 Does your company have coupons or discounts for products?
-Be careful of what your sales tax calculations might be charing your customers when it comes to discounted sales.
+Be careful of what your sales tax calculations might be charging your customers when it comes to discounted sales.
 You might be in for trouble, like Target.
 Target is accused of overcharging customers when coupons were used in a new class action lawsuit filed this March.
 Walmart’s also been the target of a similar lawsuit.

 Calculating sales tax with coupons can be very confusing.
 Do you use the regularly charged retail price?
 Or do you calculate sales tax using the discounted price?
 What kind of discount is it?